Resolving a Clearing Member's Default, A Radner Equilibrium Approach: Abstract

 \section{Abstract}

-For vanilla derivatives that constitute the bulk of investment banks' hedging portfolios, central clearing through central counterparties (CCPs) has become hegemonic.
-A key mandate of a CCP is to provide an efficient and proper clearing member default resolution procedure.
-When a clearing member defaults, the CCP can hedge and auction or liquidate its positions.
-The counterparty credit risk cost of auctioning has been analyzed in terms of XVA metrics in \citet*{BastideCrepeyDrapeauTadese21a}.
-In this work we assess the costs of hedging or liquidating.
-This is done by comparing pre- and post-default market equilibria, using a Radner equilibrium approach for portfolio allocation and price discovery in each case.
-We show that the Radner equilibria uniquely exist and we provide both analytical and numerical solutions for the latter in elliptically distributed markets.
-Using such tools, a CCP could decide rationally on which market to hedge and auction or liquidate defaulted portfolios.
+For vanilla derivatives, which form the core of investment banks' hedging portfolios, central clearing via central counterparties (CCPs) has become the prevailing standard.
+A fundamental role of a CCP is to ensure an efficient and effective resolution process in the event of a clearing member's default.
+Upon such a default, the CCP is tasked with hedging and subsequently auctioning or liquidating the defaulted positions.
+While the counterparty credit risk associated with auctioning has been examined in prior studies from a valuation adjustments (XVA) perspective, this work focuses on evaluating the costs associated with hedging or liquidation.
+This is achieved by contrasting pre- and post-default market equilibria through a Radner equilibrium framework applied to portfolio allocation and price discovery in both scenarios.
+We establish the unique existence of Radner equilibria and provide both analytical and numerical solutions within elliptically distributed market settings.
+These insights equip CCPs with a rational basis for determining whether to hedge, auction, or liquidate defaulted portfolios in specific markets.
+Moreover, clearing members can leverage these findings to conduct what-if analyses, addressing inquiries from senior management and regulatory bodies.
+This study also underscores the advantages of central clearing over bilateral trading from a default resolution perspective.